Guillaume6606/Grasse_Neighborhood/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* To start the service worker, type `npm run serve`
+* You will be able to access the service worker on localhost:5000

 ## Listing of the files
 ```bash